 “You know, I had a tremendous landslide in the Electoral College,” says the orange menace.

 “I only won by five votes in 2000,” says Mr. George W. Bush.
-“Thank God for Rutherford B. Hayes, or I’d be in the basement.”
+“Thank God for Rutherford B. Hayes, or I’d be at the bottom.”

 “My margin was bigger than yours and Jack Kennedy’s, true.
 I win, big league.”